Fredmesmer/YoutubeSearchToJson/README.md

 ```PS
 node ytapi 'Search argument'
 ```
-Be careful with the space in your search string if you dont put between quotes.
+Be careful with the space in your search string if you dont put it between quotes.